Soft tissue injury reform returns in Queen's speech

 However, the Queen's Speech did not address the issue of fixed costs in clinical negligence claims.

-The insurance ratings company Fitch has argued insurance premiums will continue to increase despite any benefit to insurers created by the reforms.
+The insurance rating company Fitch has argued insurance premiums will continue to increase despite any benefit to insurers created by the reforms.
 A recent report by Fitch Ratings argues that the profitability of insurance companies in recent years is 'unsustainable' and that drivers will find themselves paying more in the long term irrespective of the proposed changes.

 About the author